VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch00/ch00_motivation_first_experiment_revised.md

 **Do the exercises.** Mix of proofs (30%), implementations (40%), experiments (20%), conceptual questions (10%).

-**Use Chapter 0 as a touchstone.** When abstractions feel overwhelming, return to the toy: "How does this theorem explain why Q-learning converged in §0.4?"
+**Use Chapter 0 as a touchstone.** When abstractions feel overwhelming, return to the toy: "How does this theorem explain why Q-learning converged in Section 0.4?"

 ### For Everyone